-- Find out who is going to do the interview, and what type of interview it is (e.g. is it live or pre-recorded?). - Remember, talking about suicide will not put the idea of suicide in someone's head. - Make sure you've spoken with family and have their permission to speak.
-Alternatively, help the family chose a spokesperson.
-Suicide is a whole of community issue, and you are sharing a story that belongs to many people. - To help feel more confident talking to the media, practice telling your story with someone you trust.

-- Keep your message simple and reinforce the main point you want to make, as the media may only use a few seconds from your interview. - Remember, it's up to you which details you share about your story.
-It's okay to say no to a question. - Let the journalist know of cultural rules, such as whether they can post a photo or use a person's name.
+- Find out who is going to do the interview, and what type of interview it is (e.g. is it live or pre-recorded?). - Remember, it's up to you which details you share about your story.
+It's okay to say no to a question. - Remember, talking about suicide will not put the idea of suicide in someone's head. - Make sure you've spoken with family and have their permission to speak.
+Alternatively, help the family choose a spokesperson.
+Suicide is a whole of community issue, and you are sharing a story that belongs to many people. - To help feel more confident talking to the media, practice telling your story with someone you trust. - Keep your message simple and reinforce the main point you want to make, as the media may only use a few seconds from your interview. - Let the journalist know of cultural rules, such as whether they can post a photo or use a person's name. - Ensure a translator or linguist fluent in the local language is available during an interview, if needed.